 Wide-format, color poster printing is available for professional presentations and Celebration of Excellence in Research and Creative Activity (CERCA).
-To submit your research poster for printing, go to poster.apps.uwec.edu in a web browser.
+To submit your research poster for printing, go to poster.apps.uwec.edu.

 How do I get started designing a poster?